 No!
 Another wonderful thing about IUDs is that they only affect your ability to become pregnant when they’re sitting in your uterus.
 Once they’ve been taken out by a medical professional, you can conceive as soon as right away.
 In fact, on average, people who use birth control — even for long periods of time — are able to conceive within the same amount of time as those who rely on non-hormonal fertility awareness methods (a.k.a.
 FAM, or “natural family planning”) once they begin trying to get pregnant.

-20. I want great birth control, but want to get pregnant in 2 years.
-What if I want my IUD removed before the x number of years it’s good for?
+19. I want great birth control, but want to get pregnant in 2 years.
+What if I want my IUD removed early?

 You’re in luck!
 While IUDs are effective for anywhere between 3 and 12 years, depending on the type you have, you can have an IUD removed at any time if you decide you want to get pregnant or simply want to change your birth control method.
 Removal is even quicker and easier than insertion.

-21. Does sex feel different with an IUD?
-Can your partner feel it?
-Can you feel it?
+20. Does sex feel different with an IUD?

 One of the great things about the IUD is that, since it sits inside your uterus, it is invisible.
 While there are two thin strings at the end, which help facilitate removal and help you make sure your IUD is in place, they stay far inside your vagina — they don’t hang out the way tampon strings do.
 You shouldn’t be able to feel your IUD once it’s in place, even during sex.
 If you can feel your IUD at any point after insertion, it’s a good idea to have it checked by your doctor to make sure it’s in the right place.

-22. How do you know if an IUD is in the right place?
-Do you really need to check the strings?
+21. How do you know if an IUD is in the right place?

 We recommend folks with a new IUD make a follow-up appointment with their healthcare provider to have the placement checked within a month of having it inserted to be sure it’s in the right place.
 You can also check your strings yourself, which your doctor should show you how to do.
 It’s best to check your strings after finishing a period, since, though IUD expulsion is rare, it is more likely to happen during your period if it’s going to happen at all.
 Checking to make sure you can feel the strings, but can’t feel the hard plastic tip of the IUD, helps determine that your IUD is still in the right spot.